CAVEMaN-SeniorDesign/ros2_realsense/README.md

     `colcon build --packages-select ros2_realsense`

+2. Set the new source:

+    `source ~/ros2_ws/install/setup.bash`

 ## Note on the two scripts

-    There are two scripts: one that will take a picture periodically (every x millisenconds), and one that will take a picture every time it recieves a "1" from a selected input topic.
+    There are three scripts:
+    1. One that will take a picture periodically (every x millisenconds),
+    2. One that will take a picture every time it recieves a 1 from a selected input topic.
+    3. One that will take a picture every time it recieved a press from the x button on the xbox controller.

 ## Run the periodic node